GPS Visualizer

 Applies to: all formats

 You can alter the overriding properties of the colorization spectrum with these two controls.
 Note that if you set either one too low, you may as well turn off colorization completely, as it will be hard to see the difference between a very dark red and a very dark blue.
-I recommend keeping the saturation at 100% and turning the lightness down to 60% or 80% if you think the tracks are too bright and you want them to show up better against the background.
+It's recommended to keep the saturation at 100% and turn the lightness down to 60% or 80% if you think the tracks are too bright and you want them to show up better against the background.
 Also, you may want to choose a lower lightness value if you are colorizing by track, because the yellows can be hard to see.

 [top]